karakun/openwebstart-page/installation.md

 1. Go to http://karakun and download OpenWebStart_macos_1_0.dmg.
 1. Open the OpenWebStart disk image to mount it.
 1. Run the installer app.
-   Note: If you get a message that this app is from an unidentified developer:
+    <br />Note: If you get a message that this app is from an unidentified developer:
     1. Click OK.
     1. Choose Apple menu > System Preferences > Security & Privacy and go to the General tab.
     1. Unlock the dialog by entering your password.
     1. Click “Open Anyway” to grant the installer an exception.
 1. Choose a language and click OK.
 1. In the Open Web Start Setup Wizard, click Next.
 1. Browse to the directory where to install Open Web Start, and click Next.
-   Default: `/Applications/Open Web Start`
+    <br />Default: `/Applications/Open Web Start`
 1. Enable the checkbox to associate the .JNLP suffix with OpenWebStart, and click Next.
 1. Please wait while Setup installs Open Web Start on your computer.
 1. Click Finish.